Here is a list of Authors and Contributors to the Blog.

 Performance Enhancement Specialist PES

-Blue Belt under Marcos “Yemaso” Torregrosa
+Purple Belt under Marcos “Yemaso” Torregrosa

 I train under world champion Marcos “Yemaso” Torregrosa in Sacramento, CA. While looking for a job, I realized I could be putting my business degree to work by helping Marcos with some marketing advise.
 Since then, I have been responsible for the majority of the media that comes out from Marcos and the academy.
 I even get to travel with him to his seminars and meet a lot of great people.